electron/electron/docs/tutorial/quick-start.md

 {
     "name": "my-electron-app",
     "version": "0.1.0",
+    "author": "your name",
+    "description": "My Electron app",
     "main": "main.js"
 }
 ```

 > NOTE: If the `main` field is omitted, Electron will attempt to load an `index.js` file from the directory containing `package.json`.

+> NOTE: The `author` and `description` fields are required for packaging, otherwise error will occur when running `npm run make`.

 By default, the `npm start` command will run the main script with Node.js.
 To run the script with Electron, you need to change it as such: